graphicxtras.com > Photoshop shapes etc > Dot shapes for Photoshop, elements, PSP Pages, GIMP inc. moire, random, spots

 All apps open the PDF files in different ways, though most probably use the open menu command.
 In some you have to load the PDF via the insert command or use the place / import command or some other panel / palette.
 Anyway, when you open the set in many of the apps you will find the item is turned into a raster format file and you will need to set the size for the PDF such as 300 x 300 or 3000 x 3000 as well as the resolution etc. In some apps, you will be able to continue to use the PDF as a vector (such as Illustrator).
 In some apps, you can load the file via the place or import command and in Adobe PS / creative cloud you can then use this at any size and for the graphic to be displayed as a raster format file but at the same time it is a vector which can be modified at any point (such as a smart object)

-What can I do with the dot shapes ?
+What can I do with the presets ???
+License details

 All were created using Illustrator and they were then saved as PDF via the save command.
 The Vector graphics were all generally manipulated in Adobe AI as well, though in some cases the designs were modified in the excellent, Fontlab

-Not particular but you can find many videos about how to install the shapes, load the shapes, use the shapes etc via our graphicxtras channel on Youtube.
+Not particular but you can find many videos about how to install them, load them, use them as smart objects, modify them in Illustrator, how to use as a layer, how to use with other paths, use them etc via our graphicxtras channel on Youtube.
 Any questions, I will be happy to try and create a video on the subject - please let us know on email@example.com

 Yes, they are in PDF (unless stated).
 PDF is Adobe Acrobat format so it is a fairly common format and used widely in applications.
 You can quickly convert the PDFs to PNG and TIFF etc if you prefer